-Bluetooth is a wireless technology standard for exchanging data over short distances using shortwavelength and allow mobiles to link easily.
+Bluetooth is a wireless technology standard for exchanging data over short distances using short-wavelength and allow mobiles to link easily.
 Bluetooth is an invention of Ericsson Company and gave it the name of a King called Blåtand who lived in the 10th century and united the Nordic countries.

-Bluetooth symbol The current global Internet was developed for the US Department of Defense as a reply to the atomic threat of the 70s.
+Bluetooth is summed up by this runic inscription from the Jelling stone.
+The current global Internet was developed for the US Department of Defense as a reply to the atomic threat of the 70s.
 The goal was to build a global communication network based on TCP/IP (Transmission Control Protocol / Internet Protocol) to connect for non-commercial use.